aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/fixed_point32.md

 ## Function `divide_u64`

-Divide a u64 integer by a fixed-point number, truncating any fractional part of the quotient.
-This will abort if the divisor is zero or if the quotient overflows.
+Divide a u64 integer by a fixed&#45;point number, truncating any<br/> fractional part of the quotient.
+This will abort if the divisor<br/> is zero or if the quotient overflows.

 <pre><code>public fun divide_u64(val: u64, divisor: fixed_point32::FixedPoint32): u64<br/></code></pre>